diogoaraujo017/diogoaraujo017/README.md

 **I'm currently studying Cumputer Science at University of Minho !**

-**My first project as a Cumputer Science student was to make a game like "Block Dude" , using Haskell !**
+**My first project as a Software Engineering student was to make a game like "Block Dude" , using Haskell !**

 <hr style="height:30pt; visibility:hidden;" />